Board of Directors

 Director, Seniors Programs – Nina Nath

-Volunteerism is very much part of my upbringing from an early age, and my grandfather inspired me.
+Volunteerism is very much part of my upbringing from an early age, as I started volunteering at a young age from my school days.
+My grandfather inspired me.
 He was a Doctor and would provide medical assistance in any form free to people who were unable to provide medical needs for themselves.
 For his humanities he received the President of India’s Humanitarian Award.
-Plus Mother Teresa would come to our school, once a month, and involve the students in volunteerism.
+Mother Teresa would come to our school, once a month, and involve the students in volunteerism.
 I have volunteered as a co-coordinator representing the Corporation I was working for, got involved with United Way, convincing as many staff as possible to contribute through monthly payroll deductions any amount, to United Way.
 I was in the banking and investment business for over 18 years.
-Have been a Director for North Rocky View which is now Community Links.
+I was a Director for North Rocky View Community Links for 8 years.
 When the Youth Program started by the City, I was also involved and tried to rid our society about Gay individuals perception, and promoted their rights as individuals with different bodies and feelings not to discriminate.
-I have advocated for accessibility for People with Disabilities and Seniors, as well as promote awareness of People with Disabilities and their needs and promote them as individuals with different abilities and different needs, specially with policy makers and politicians as an individual and did not take advantage of my position with Community Links.
+I have advocated for accessibility for People with Disabilities and Seniors, as well as promote awareness of People with Disabilities and their needs and promote them as individuals with different abilities and different needs, especially with policy makers and politicians as an individual and did not take advantage of my position with Community Links.
 As well it is important to change the perception of our society that every Disability is different and unique and it does not necessarily mean that all Disabled People are mentally disabled as well and useless.
 I have been a Director of Volunteer Airdrie since its inception, and left for a few years, and am very happy to be back being a part of Volunteer Airdrie again.
 Personally, I am a Person with Physical Disabilities and understand them, and I encourage them to be part of some organization either as a worker or as a volunteer.
+I am a member of the Welcoming Airdrie Committee, as well as the Indians in Airdrie nonprofit organization.

 Director, Program Evaluations – Monique Sereneo